Marketing

 And three credits from the following courses:

-COMM 386USocial Media Strategy
+COMM_V 386USocial Media Strategy

-COMM 4144Data Visualization and Business Analytics
+COMM_V 4143Data Visualization and Business Analytics

-COMM 460Social and Nonprofit Marketing
+COMM_V 460Social and Nonprofit Marketing

-COMM 462Integrated Marketing Communication
+COMM_V 462Integrated Marketing Communication (not offered in 2025W)

-COMM 4668New Venture Design
+COMM_V 4664New Venture Design

-COMM 467Brand Management
+COMM_V 467Brand Management

 New Product Development

-3 COMM 389 may only be used to fulfill requirements toward either the Marketing or Entrepreneurship option, but not both.
+2 COMM_V 389 may only be used to fulfill requirements toward either the Marketing or Entrepreneurship option, but not both.

-4 COMM 414 may be used to fulfill requirements toward a maximum of one of the following three options: Global Supply Chain and Logistics Management, Marketing, or Operations and Logistics.
+3 COMM_V 414 may be used to fulfill requirements toward a maximum of one of the following three options: Global Supply Chain and Logistics Management, Marketing, or Operations and Logistics.

-9 COMM 482 may only be used to fulfill requirements toward either the Marketing or Entrepreneurship option, but not both.
+5 COMM_V 482 may only be used to fulfill requirements toward either the Marketing or Entrepreneurship option, but not both.

 Recommended electives